 As for the James Bond literary legacy, 007 publications have continued beyond Ian Fleming’s founding contributions, whose Bond books alone have sold more 100 million copies worldwide to date.
 Eight other writers – John Gardner and Raymond Benson among them – have contributed at least 20 more Bond novels since Fleming’s death, and there are more on the way.
 In May 2011, American writer Jeffery Deaver, released Carte Blanche, a book commissioned by Ian Fleming Publications that puts Bond in a post-9/11 world working independent of either MI-5 or MI-6.
 In 2012, the Fleming estate announced that William Boyd would write the next Bond novel, to be published by Jonathan Cape in London and expected for release in the fall of 2013.
 James Bond, it appears, will be with us for many years to come.

 Other spy novel history at this website, and related film production, can be found in the story, “The Bourne Profitability.”
 Additional story choices in the film and/or publishing categories can be found at “Print & Publishing” or “Film & Hollywood,” or at the Home Page.

-Thanks for visiting — and if you like what you see here, please consider supporting this website.
-Thank you. - Jack Doyle
+Thanks for visiting — and if you like what you find here, please consider making a donation to help support this website.
+Thank you. – Jack Doyle

 Date Posted: 23 February 2013